What is Coaching?

 Consulting & Mentoring involves knowledge experts offering help, advise and problem solving.
 This is an engagement with professional experts in their fields who may offer insights on the best way to move forward with professional projects or career goals.

 Professional Coaching compliments traditional Psychology and utilizes the principles of Positive Psychology and Appreciative Inquiry aimed at coaching the whole person in living a purposeful life.
-Coaching, as a co-active process, holds clients accountable for sustaining new habits for their desired change.
+Coaching, as a co-active process, uses creative questioning that raises awareness and increases insight, and holds clients accountable for sustaining new habits for their desired change.

 Coaching, from my perspective, must also be trauma and systems informed.
 This is a value-based political process that requires addressing social structures and power dynamics inherent in our relationships, communities, organizations, institutions, and society.